Aircoookie/WLED-Docs/docs/interfaces/json-api.md

   # - navigation
   # - toc
 ---
+!!! info "Version Info"
     Starting from version 0.8.4, WLED implements a powerful JSON API over HTTP.
     It is accessible using the `/json` subpage.

 ### Obtaining light information
 Sending a GET request will return an object similar to the sample below.